Trump’s Trolls Are Waging War on America’s Civil Servants

 Cernovich doctored a photo so it appeared that Kaczynski was wearing a Nazi SS uniform.
 The Daily Beast reported that Kaczynski’s parents and wife “had received around 50 harassing phone calls each by Wednesday.”

 Still, members of Trump’s inner circle, and even his family members, have endorsed Cernovich’s posts.
 The White House has given him press credentials and he says he gets his information from West Wing officials, a claim supported by what he’s able to report and when he’s able to report it.
-For example, he warned his followers on April 6 that the White House had decided to launch military action against Syria, following the chemical weapons attack by Syrian President Bashar al-Assad’s regime, before the U.S. missile strikes occurred.
+For example, he warned his followers on April 6 that the White House had decided to launch military action against Syria, following the chemical weapons attack by President Bashar al-Assad’s regime, before the U.S. missile strikes occurred.
 “We do have time to stop it,” Cernovich told his audience at 7:40 p.m.

 In June, Cernovich turned his attention to Ciaramella, the NSC staffer.
 “Nothing in his résumé indicates that Ciaramella will put America First.
 His entire life arc indicates he will sabotage Trump and leak information to the press whenever possible,” Cernovich wrote, in an unsubstantiated allegation.